Hair Loss Causes

 Disease & Side Effects

-- Infections — fungal infections in particular— can cause hair loss.
-Fortunately, they are treatable with medication.
+Infections such as fungal infections can cause hair loss.

 Stress as a result of trauma including illness or surgery can cause hair loss known as Telogen Effluvium.
 In general, stress-induced hair loss is temporary.

 Some prescription medications for conditions like blood pressure, heart problems, arthritis and depression have been shown to cause hair loss, and may be temporary.